 As a part of the department’s outreach program, we invite high school and middle school students from across the state to visit and experience the exciting world of computer science.
-During our Open House event, school and extracurricular groups can participate in hands-on demonstrations, visit research labs to find out what computing is all about and talk with current students about why they chose Computer Science @ Carolina.
+During our Open House event, school and extracurricular groups can participate in hands-on demonstrations, visit research labs to find out what computing is all about and talk with current students about why they chose computer science at Carolina.

 The demos are popular among students and are meant to encourage all who participate to take higher-level math courses in high school.